-- At any time within five (5) days after the Step 2 decision, the grievant or the Union may appeal in writing therefrom to the Deputy General Manager, Human Resources or designee.
-The Deputy General Manager, Human Resources or his/her duly designated representative shall conduct a hearing on the grievance within five (5) days after receipt of the appeal, and the grievant and the Union shall be given notice thereof and an opportunity to be heard.
-Within seven (7) days after the close of the hearing, the Deputy General Manager, Human Resources or designee shall file the written decision and deliver a copy thereof to the grievant and to the Union. - 314.
-Where the grievance is directed against a proposed disciplinary dismissal, the grievance shall be initiated at Step 3, and must be raised within four (4) days of mailing to the grievant's last known address the notice of intention to file charges for dismissal.
+- At any time within five (5) days after the Step 2 decision, the grievant or the Union may appeal in writing therefrom to the Executive Director/CEO or his/her designee.
+Executive Director/CEO or his/her duly designated representative shall conduct a hearing on the grievance within five (5) days after receipt of the appeal, and the grievant and the Union shall be given notice thereof and an opportunity to be heard.
+Within seven (7) days after the close of the hearing, the Executive Director/CEO or his/her designee shall file the written decision and deliver a copy thereof to the grievant and to the Union. - Where the grievance is directed against a proposed disciplinary dismissal, the grievance shall be initiated at Step 3, and must be raised within four (4) days of mailing to the grievant's last known address the notice of intention to file charges for dismissal.